 Many travelers have asked me how to get from Split port to Mljet.
 There is no car ferry from Split to island of Mljet.

-Only foot passengers can reach this island from Split, by fast catamaran from June 1st to September 27th, 2015.
+Only foot passengers can reach this island from Split, by fast Jadrolinija’s catamaran from June 1st to September 27th.
 In this period, daily catamaran leaves from Split, at 07,45, arriving at Mljet at 10,40.

-For only foot passengers there is a good news that every catamaran is connected by bus that takes you around the island.
+For foot passengers there is good news, as every catamaran is connected by bus that takes you around the island.
 It means that a bus timetable is adjusted to ferry arrivals and departures.

 Mljet Island Beaches